Symptoms and Signs of Stoner Stomach

 • Weight loss

-People with CHS may feel an overwhelming urge to take a hot shower or bath, which may be due to the soothing effects of hot water for relieving nausea.
+People with CHS may feel an overwhelming urge to take a hot shower or bath, which may provide temporary relief from nausea.
 With CHS, people may take excessive baths or showers, sometimes spending hours in the water.

 The symptoms of CHS are spread across three phases:[3]